When you plan to buy a home, one of the first things to know is how much cash you need to get started.

 If you are an all-cash buyer, read about Closing Costs for Cash Buyers.

 Here is a list of common fees, to give you a general idea of buyer closing costs in San Diego County.
-I have also included an example for someone buying a $500,000 house with a $400,000 mortgage.
+I have also included an example for someone buying a $500,000 condo with a $400,000 mortgage.

 Closing costs are either non-recurring (one-time), or recurring (pro-rated,on-going).